the-sudheendra/VEXtension/README.md

 # VE Checklist
-The Checklist Tool for [OpenText](https://www.opentext.com/) ValueEdge platform.
+Checklist Tool for [OpenText](https://www.opentext.com/) ValueEdge platform.

 ## Features
 - Displays relevant Definition of Done (DoD) & Definition of Ready (DOR) checkList based on the currently opened ticket and its status.